CommerceExperts/searchhub-docs/docs/search-collector.rst

      - product
    * - data-product-id
      - {mainId}
-   * - data-track-id
-     - priceContainer

 .. note::
    Add the `data-*` attributes on category and/or landing pages too.
 This way searchHub can track KPIs for queries that will trigger a redirect to specific landing pages with best selling products or a category pages instead of the PLP.

 .. note::
-   You can omit the `data-product-id` and `data-track-id="priceContainer"` attributes if you have a javascript object that contains the required information.
+   You can omit the `data-product-id` attribute if you have a javascript object that contains the required information.
    E.g. the `dataLayer` object.
 Please contact us if you want to rely on js data.

 **Example**